santiellena/zk-magic-square/README.md

 To do this, we will use a R1CS of the same size that the previous example, where L, R and O are 2x4 matrices, and w is a 4x1 vector.

-First we will generalize the method, and then I will show an example with the exact R1CS from before.
+We will directly generalize the method because to show an example, I will have to explain the Lagrange interpolation algorithm and run it many times.
+I want to keep this as succint as possible.

 Let's define L, R, O and w as: